Arabic desktop publishing and typesetting services

 As Arabic script flows from right-to-left, the document’s layout will need to be flipped so that the pagination is in order and the text reads correctly.

-Arabic desktop publishing DTP service
+Arabic desktop publishing DTP and translation service

-Adelphi has its own in-house desktop publishing studio providing Arabic desktop publishing (DTP).
+Adelphi has its own in-house desktop publishing studio providing Arabic translations and Arabic desktop publishing (DTP).
 All our Arabic desktop publishing is handled in-house and carried out by our own experienced typesetters.
 Adelphi Translations has been producing Arabic desktop publishing for over 20 years.
-We produce all kinds of Arabic desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals, not just in Arabic but also in over 100 other languages.
+We produce all kinds of Arabic desktop publishing materials localising corporate brochures, packaging, business cards, posters and manuals, not just in Arabic but also in over 100 other languages.
 Adelphi is an Arabic Desktop publishing and translation agency that aims to provide a full localization service to our customers.

 We also typeset monthly financial reports in Arabic for use in Egypt, UAE, Saudi Arabia, Qatar and Lebanon.